UGentBiomath/COVID19-Model/data/README.md

 #### Sciensano

 + `clusters.csv` contains the number of clusters traced back to 1) families, 2) WZCs, 3) schools, 4) workplaces and 5) others over the period 2020-12-28 until 2021-02-21.
 Data extracted from the weekly Sciensano reports, available at https://covid-19.sciensano.be/nl/covid-19-epidemiologische-situatie.
 Last visited 2021-03-31.
++ `sciensano_detailed_mortality.csv` contains the number of deaths (incidence and cumulative number) per age group, in total, in hospitals and in nursing homes.
+Since our model does not predict nursing home deaths, model output must be compared to deaths in hospitals.
+Data conversion was done using the script` ~/notebooks/preprocessing/sciensano-mortality-data-analysis.py`.
+You must place the super secret detailed hospitalization dataset `COVID19BE_MORT_RAW.csv` in the same folder as this script in order to run it.
+Permission of Sciensano is needed to obtain the raw dataset.

 #### Demographic data